bradygaster-zz/downr/src/wwwroot/posts/ashlee-and-robert/index.md

 ---

 I was more than a little shocked to read
-<a>this article regarding the potential pairing-up of Ashlee Simpson and Robert Smith</a> .
+<a href="http://www.pitchforkmedia.com/article/news/42069-ashlee-simpson-working-with-robert-smith" title="Pitchfork: Ashlee Simpson Working With Robert Smith?!?!">this article regarding the potential pairing-up of Ashlee Simpson and Robert Smith</a> .
 Forgive the music snobbery of yours truly, but this is most assuredly a sign of the coming apocalypse, is it not?